-Want to know where technology is heading over the next three or so years?
+Want to know where technology is heading over the next few years?

 Then keep a close eye on events at Apple, Google and Samsung.
 You should also have dials for Facebook and Amazon on your dashboard.

 Despite a ripper 2012 with a slew of improvements and great products, we need to put Microsoft to one side.
 One thing is clear, Microsoft strategy is mainly reactive.
 And it isn’t obvious where the company is heading.